PolyCam/polyform/README.md

 ## Converting from Polycam's data format to other formats

+### Nerfstudio

+[Nerfstudio](https://github.com/nerfstudio-project/nerfstudio) offers a suite of tools for training, visualizing and working with NeRFS.
+They offer a tool to directly import Polycam's data format, and we recommend using their importer if you wish to use nerfstudio.
+See [their docs](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html#polycam-capture) for more info.

+### Instant-ngp

-To convert from Polycam's data format run the following command from the root of the `polyform` repo:
+[Instant-NGP](https://github.com/NVlabs/instant-ngp) is a popular open source project for training and visualizing NeRFs.
+You can convert from Polycam's data format to the the instant-ngp format by running the following command from the root of the `polyform` repo:

 ```
-python3 -m polyform.convert <path-to-data-folder> --format <format-name>
+python3 -m polyform.convert <path-to-data-folder> --format ingp
 ```

-Currently the only supported data format is the Instant-NGP (ingp).
-This can be used to train NeRFs using [instant-ngp](https://github.com/NVlabs/instant-ngp) or [nerfstudio](https://github.com/nerfstudio-project/nerfstudio).
+### Adding additional convertors:

-If you would like to add an additional export format you can do so by consulting the data specification below, and using `polyform/convertors/instant_ngp.py` as an example.
+If you would like to add an additional export format you can do so by consulting Polycam's data specification below, and using `polyform/convertors/instant_ngp.py` as an example.

 ## Polycam's data format